 Sparrow poetry was born from the concept of wanting to open up a space for poetry to again be the exchange of stories and ideas that it once was valued for within society.
 Poets of the past have contributed greatly to our understanding of the world.
 However poets of the present now struggle to find a place to showcase their writing therefore diminishing their ability to share their thought provoking analysis.

 For example just try telling a friend or a careers adviser that you want to become a poet, if you can overcome the fear of merely saying the words you would already realize that this would not be a career path that will be met with optimism or expressions of viability.
 However if you consider knowledge, understanding, critical thinking and innovation to be important tools for making a decent society thrive.
 Then we must consider poetry within the same context and allow for it to again feature more prominently.
 Sparrow poetry is one attempt to open up this space again.

 She recently completed a series of poetry art prints for Sparrow Poetry.
-Currently writing blog articles for Sparrow poetry and working on a second book, due for release in 2019.
+Currently writing blog articles for Sparrow poetry and working on a second book of contemporary poetry, due for release in 2019.